History of SpaceX: Funding

-At the end of 2012 SpaceX had over 40 launches on its manifest, representing about $4 billion in contract revenue.
-Many of those contracts were already making progress payments to SpaceX, with both commercial and government (NASA/DOD) customers.As of December 2013, SpaceX has a total of 50 future launches under contract, two-thirds of them are for commercial customers.
+At the end of 2012, SpaceX had over 40 launches on its manifest, representing about $4 billion in contract revenue.
+Many of those contracts were already making progress payments to SpaceX, with both commercial and government (NASA/DOD) customers.As of December 2013, SpaceX had a total of 50 future launches under contract, two-thirds of them were for commercial customers.
 In late 2013, space industry media began to comment on the phenomenon that SpaceX prices are undercutting the major competitors in the commercial commsat launch market—the Ariane 5 and Proton-M—at which time SpaceX had at least 10 further geostationary orbit flights on its books.

-In January 2015 SpaceX raised $1 billion in funding from Google and Fidelity, in exchange for 8.333% of the company, establishing the company valuation at approximately $12 billion.
+In January 2015, SpaceX raised $1 billion in funding from Google and Fidelity Investments, in exchange for 8.333% of the company, establishing the company valuation at approximately $12 billion.
 Google and Fidelity joined the then current investorship group of Draper Fisher Jurvetson, Founders Fund, Valor Equity Partners and Capricorn.
 Although the investment was thought to be related to SpaceX's launch of a Starlink constellation effort, Gwynne Shotwell said in March 2015 that the investment was not specifically for the global internet project.
 Google had been searching for a satellite internet partner since the split with O3b Networks and OneWeb.

 In 2020, Abu Dhabi-based IHC or International Holding Group bought 94% stakes in a private equity fund namely, Falcon CI IV LP, which had invested in SpaceX.
 Following the purchase of stakes, SpaceX completed $850 million worth of equity funding round, taking the total value of the company to nearly $74 billion in March 2021.
-On the other hand, the stock price of IHC also surged to 75%, as of April 2021.
+On the other hand, the stock price of IHC also surged 75%, as of April 2021.
 IHC is led by Sheikh Tahnoon bin Zayed al-Nahyan as the President of the company, who also heads IHC's shareholder, Royal Group.
-Sheikh Tahnoon, who is the National Security Adviser of UAE also heads several other Abu Dhabi-based ventures like the International Golden Group, which has infamous ties to the Libyan and Yemeni civil war.
+Sheikh Tahnoon, who is the National Security Adviser of UAE also heads several other Abu Dhabi-based ventures including the International Golden Group, which has ties to the Libyan and Yemeni civil war.